 The core truth is just as applicable to our society as it was to the Colossians; the specific application is not.

 Husbands, love your wives, and avoid any bitterness toward them.

-The author does not remove the expectation that wives should be submissive to their husbands, but rather adds instruction that the husbands act with love and thoughtfulness toward their wives.
+To the traditional expectation that wives should be submissive to their husbands, the author adds instruction that the husbands act with love and thoughtfulness toward their wives.

 Children, obey your parents in everything, for this is pleasing to the Lord.
 Fathers, do not provoke your children, so they may not become discouraged.